Project

 If nmap does not find the open port, then there is probably a firewall blocking the port.
 This could be part of the security settings in Windows, or it could be the SELinux system on the CentOS system.
 Try disabling any of these security features to see if it helps.

-Re: network problem, Leginon not seeing tecnai host - Added by Anonymous over 14 years ago
+Re: network problem, Leginon not seeing tecnai host - Added by Anonymous almost 15 years ago

 Hi all,